 Long extension/mitigation forms are available from your tutor and on the VLE.
-Completed forms should be submitted to your module tutor or to Chris Workman or Annie Carr and will then reviewed by the Mitigation Board.
+Completed forms should be submitted to Chris Workman or Annie Carr and will then reviewed by the Mitigation Board which is scheduled once in each semester.
 You will be notified of the outcome by letter.